sshadr/sshadr.github.io/content/_index.md

   - I am seeking PhD positions for fall 2025.
 I would also love to chat in general, perhaps we could work on a project together :)

 news:
+  - Full Paper accepted at Eurographics 2025.
+See you at London!
   - "Attended EGSR 2024 in London!
 Was awesome meeting so many cool researchers and new friends !"